ArpNetworking/metrics-portal/README.md

 dependencies are running locally on the default ports.
 * To debug Metrics Portal while executing an integration test against it simply launch Metrics Portal for debug, then attach your IDE and finally run/debug the integration test from your IDE.
+* To run tests in your IDE which rely on EBean classes, you must first run `./jdk-wrapper.sh ./mvnw process-classes` on the command line to enhance the Ebean classes.

 ### IntelliJ